AJFree458/opus11_express-note-taker/README.md

 This application will allow the user to leave the application, and then come back later and still have the saved notes there.

+This application uses the Express, Path and fs npms, and is built with Node.

 ## Table of Content

 * [Installation](#installation)